usama-saleem0/Allouch/README.md

   In order to successfully send emails, we need to provide `MAIL_DRIVER`, `MAIL_HOST`, `MAIL_PORT`, `MAIL_USERNAME`, `MAIL_PASSWORD` in the `.env` file.

+  * Same in Payment merchant to enable payment merchant set creadentails in .env

 ## Built With

 * [Laravel 8](https://laravel.com)